 No matter your site, there’s a pre-built option available.
 In fact, if you use WordPress to power your site, these are the 12 best live chat systems for small businesses (at least according to the team at wpbeginner, who I go to for a lot of my site challenges).

 We considered a chatbot for our own site, but didn’t feel it was necessary.
 To be honest, our goals for you, valued reader, are simple.
 We want you to glean all you can from our varied content, subscribe to get regular updates, and download the additional resources.

 “How will a chatbot help us accomplish our goals?”
 For us, the answer right now is, “it won’t.”
 However, for your institution, I’d wager the decision is different.
 In fact, a few years ago, I wrote about how a chatbot was the last thing you’d want to do with your “AI efforts”.

 Tech has changed.
 Times have changed.
-Today, it’s so simple and affordable that you may as well have a chatbot.
+Today, it’s so simple and affordable that an institution like yours which interacts with the general public may as well have a chatbot.
 Seriously.
 Set one up.